 Higher Education in Arkansas

-With more than 50 public and private institutions, Arkansas offers a wealth of options for higher education.
+With more than 100 public and private institutions, Arkansas offers a wealth of options for higher education.
 The University of Arkansas has campuses in Little Rock, Fayetteville, Monticello, Pine Bluff, and Fort Smith.

 Although many universities are located in the state’s most populous areas, students can find educational opportunities throughout Arkansas.
-U.S. News and World Report ranks Fayetteville, which is home to the University of Arkansas’ main campus, as the third best place to live in the United States.
+U.S. News & World Report ranks Fayetteville, which is home to the University of Arkansas’ main campus, as one of the best places to live in the United States.

 Computer Science Careers in Arkansas

-Median Salary for Computer Science Careers by Degree
+Mean Salary for Computer Science Careers in Arkansas

 Computer Science Employers in Arkansas